This post was updated on June 16, 2022.

 The cost of not getting your leads properly organized is greater than not trying at all.

-Without a functioning sales funnel, it’s extremely difficult to convert leads into sales.
+Without a functioning sales funnel, converting leads into sales is extremely difficult.
 And without sales, what happens to your business?

 Here’s what you need to do.

 Identify the problems in your current sales process.
-Once you know what needs to be improved, the search for software to create automated sequences and sales pipelines is more focused.
+Once you know what needs improvement, the search for software to create automated sequences and sales pipelines is more focused.

 Then, it’s research time.